Tech-at-DU/d3-tutorial/03-Loading-Data/readme.md

 Array Prototype
 ```

 What happened here?
-You loaded the cities.csv with D3 and D3 converted this into an array of objects.
+You loaded the `cities.csv` with D3 and D3 converted this into an array of objects.

-This will be our data!
+This will be our data for the next example!

-Add the D3 boilerplate code.

 **Challenge!**